 Delaware Landlord Tenant Laws

-- Warranty of Habitability – Delaware landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+- Warranty of Habitability – Delaware landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
 Landlords must repair any issues within 15 days after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants in Delaware can also sometimes repair and deduct, or withhold rent.
+Tenants also can sometimes repair and deduct, or withhold rent.

-- Evictions – Delaware landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to quit.
+- Evictions – Delaware landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Delaware take between a week to several months.

-- Security Deposits – Delaware caps the value of a security deposit at one month’s rent, although some leases fall under an exception to this rule.
-Upon lease termination, a landlord has 20 days to return to the tenant any unused portion of a security deposit.
+- Security Deposits – Delaware caps the value of a security deposit at one month’s rent, although some leases fall under an exception.
+When the lease ends, a landlord has 20 days to return any unused portion of a tenant’s security deposit.

-- Lease Termination – Delaware allows tenants to terminate a month-to-month lease with 60 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+- Lease Termination – Delaware landlords and tenants can end a month-to-month lease with 60 days of advance notice.
+Terminating a fixed-term lease early requires (in most cases) active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-- Rent Increases and Fees – Delaware landlords may increase rent by any mount, a maximum of once during any 12-month period.
-They must provide at least 60 days of advance notice before any rent increase, and notified tenant then has 15 days to either agree to the increase or terminate the lease.
-The state caps late rent fees valued at 5% rental amount, and caps returned check fees at $40.
+- Rent Increases and Fees – Delaware landlords may increase rent by any amount, once during any 12-month period.
+They must provide at least 60 days of advance notice before a rent increase.
+The tenant then has 15 days to either agree to the increase or end the lease.
+The state caps late rent fees at 5% of the rent, and caps returned check fees at $40 unless the parties agree in writing to a different amount.

-- Landlord Entry – Delaware landlord may enter rental property for purposes reasonably related to the tenancy, such as maintenance, inspections, and property showings.
-Before entering, they must provide at least 48 hours of advance notice, unless it’s an emergency.
+- Landlord Entry – Delaware landlords may enter rental property for reasonable business purposes like maintenance, inspections, and property showings.
+Before entering, they must provide at least 48 hours of advance notice, except for emergencies.

-- Settling Legal Disputes – Delaware allows its Justice of the Peace courts to hear landlord-tenant disputes, as long as the amount in controversy is under $15,000.
-Unlike many states, Delaware allows these courts to hear eviction cases, as well.
+- Settling Legal Disputes – Delaware lets Justice of the Peace courts hear landlord-tenant disputes, as long as the amount in controversy is under $15,000.
+Unlike many states, Delaware allows these courts to hear eviction cases.

 To learn more about landlord tenant laws in Delaware, click here.